Slaughtered elephants are the result of a demand for ivory that has decimated both forest and savannah elephant populations across Africa.

 The researchers’ findings confirmed what many had suspected—and feared.
 Most of the samples were from recently killed animals.
 In fact, 90 percent of the ivory they tested was from elephants that had died less than three years before the time the ivory was confiscated.
 Only one of the samples was more than six years old.
 “This means that the governments in Africa were correct that their long-held ivory stockpiles were not part of the illegal trade and they are secure.
 It also means that ivory traders do not have significant stockpiles in hand that they are releasing for trade.
 It also means that the killing rate of elephants is quite high,” says Thure Cerling, first author of the study and distinguished professor of geology and geophysics at the University of Utah.

-The researchers were able to decipher which regions of Africa had the fastest lag time for ivory.
+The researchers were able to decipher which regions of Africa had the fastest lag time from recently slaughtered elephants to ivory export.
 East Africa had the highest proportion of specimens—one-third—with the shortest lag time of less than a year.
 In contrast, a higher fraction of ivory from the TRIDOM region (Cameroon, Gabon, Congo) took the longest to reach the market, with a lag time of more than two years.
 According to Cerling, this information can help to pinpoint which regions of Africa are hot spots of poaching, so that conservation and law enforcement officers can target those areas.

 “The extinction of elephants and other wildlife due to demand for illegal wildlife products is a major problem,” says Cerling.
 “The illegal trade must be attacked on several fronts: poaching on the ground; in the trade stream; at the ports (both air and sea); at the customs level (both import and export—are there ‘inside’ people permitting import/export); in the legal system (punishment should be severe enough to deter participants); at the ‘consumer’ end to reduce demand.”

-Cerling and his team will continue to work with law enforcement agencies to understand different aspects of illegal wildlife trade.
+Cerling and his team will continue to work with law enforcement agencies to understand different aspects of illegal wildlife trade and reduce the number of slaughtered elephants.

 Cerling et al. (2016).
 Radiocarbon dating of seized ivory confirms rapid decline in African elephant populations and provides insight into illegal trade.
 Proceedings of the National Academy of Sciences, 113(47), 13330–13335, doi: 10.1073/pnas.1614938113